cworf/LBA/wp-content/plugins/portfolio-gallery/readme.txt

 Current Portfolio Gallery Options.
 Choose one of the options for the portfolio gallery image display.

 Usage.
 Here you will see the shortcode for the created portfolio gallery.
-You can add the shortcode to the page or post where you want the images to be displayed.
+You can add the shortcode to the page or post where you want the images or videos to be displayed.
 In addition you can find the shortcode icon width each post and page within its TinyMCE editor and can click on it, select the portfolio gallery and insert the shortcode.

 Template Usage.
 If you want to use the portfolio gallery for a custom location with the theme, you can copy and paste the provided code.